Why React renders?

 Did you find this article valuable?

-Support Sakshi Chaudhary by becoming a sponsor.
+Support Sakshi Chaudhary's Blog by becoming a sponsor.
 Any amount is appreciated!